soedinglab/transannot/README.md

 ### PLASS assembly

+Before running this step PLASS must be installed, detailed information about installation can be found [here](https://github.com/soedinglab/plass#install-plass)

 In this step, reads will be assembled with Protein-Level ASSembler PLASS and afterwards MMseqs2 database will be created, you may skip this step if the transcriptome is already assembled.
 Usage:

     transannot assemblereads <inputReads.fastq> <seqDB> <tmp> [options]